fireworks.core package

 get_new_launch_id()

-Checkout the next Launch id
+Checkout the next Launch id.

 get_recovery(fw_id, launch_id='last')